Cannonsburg Newsletter

 My Ride K-12 capabilities include the following:

-• Stop location, assigned route, and scheduled pick up time
+• Stop location, assigned route, and scheduled pick up time.

-• GPS geolocation push notifications, giving estimated time of bus arrival and information concerning bus status changes
+• GPS geo-location push notifications, giving estimated time of bus arrival and information concerning bus status changes.

-• Real time communication and messaging
+• Real time communication and messaging.

-• Secure and confidential log in
+• Secure and confidential log in.

-• Android/iOS app and Web Version available
+• Android/iOS app and web version available.

 Download the app today!